awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

 3. The central dashboard should now be available at `https://kubeflow.platform.example.com`.
 Open a browser and navigate to this URL.

 ### Automated script

+> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_load_balancer_controller = false` then do not follow the instructions in this section.
+Instead follow the manual steps above.

 1. Install dependencies for the script
     ```bash